 Now, Soho isn’t just about drinking – there are loads of things to do in this bustling area to keep you entertained… but Soho does do drinking ever so well.

-Dudes, I’ve been drinking in Soho for a long time, but I almost bust my liver revisiting my favourite spots just to make sure that I was only recommending Soho’s absolute best bars.
+We’ve been drinking in Soho for a long time, but we almost bust our livers revisiting our favourite spots just to make sure that we were only recommending Soho’s absolute best bars.

 Here are the ones that you shouldn’t miss.